objektwerks/spark.area.of.interest/README.md

 Spark Locator
 -------------
->App that maps locations by date range and meter radius to a set of geolocations.
+>App that maps locations by date range and meter radius to a set of area-of-interests.

 Source
 ------